 Our adventure that early morning began at a visitor site called Buccaneer’s Cove in Santiago Island.
 After a short panga (raft) ride along the coast, we arrived at the designated spot where we would begin with our main activity for the morning – deep water snorkeling in Galapagos.
 Buccaneer’s Cove is one of the most beautiful places throughout the entire archipelago because of its particular geography.
 The location is pretty remarkable, mainly due to its towering cliffs of ash that have an array of different colors.
 Along with this geological spectrum are formations that, with just a little imagination, one can easily perceive as a praying monk or a bishop or even an elephant.

 Conditions were not ideal upon arriving at the island, as there was a bit of a current with some small waves that kept throwing us off.
 Visibility within and outside of the water, however, was not affected that much and allowed us to see through almost to the very bottom.
 The water temperature was really comfortable as well!
 We started at our usual spot, near the beach, and continued to swim along the side of the big cliff or rock wall.
 Along the way, we got to see several different kinds of fish and also got to explore a dark and fun cave that’s nearby.
-This cave serves as a perfect adventure for our group because it goes into the side of the island deep enough to escape the sunlight, but is still remains a safe hole for everyone to go in and out of.
+This cave serves as a perfect adventure for our group because it goes into the side of the island deep enough to escape the sunlight, but it still remains a safe hole for everyone to go in and out of.

-We were finally about to reach the spot at the end of the cliff (where we normally get out of the water to board the pangas and head back to the Santa Cruz II cruise) but at that precise moment, right before getting there and out of nowhere, we were surrounded by Galapagos white tip sharks all of the sudden.
+We were finally about to reach the spot at the end of the cliff (where we normally get out of the water to board the pangas and head back to Santa Cruz II Cruise) but at that precise moment, right before getting there and out of nowhere, we were surrounded by Galapagos white tip sharks all of the sudden.